 Understand your priorities

 Which of your tasks are the most important, and which don't really advance you towards your goals?
+Applying the time management matrix can help here.
 Find out when you’re most productive and schedule your highest-priority tasks of the day for that time; often doing this first thing in morning helps, as it gets the hardest task out of the way and allows you to focus on it with a fresh, renewed mind.

 Track how long you spend on tasks